Florida Pet Trusts: How to Provide for Your Animals After Death

 - Florida Probate Guide

-- Florida Statutes Section 736.0408, The Florida Legislature, 2024, https://www.leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=0700-0799/0736/Sections/0736.0408.html
+- Florida Statutes Section 736.0408, Trust for care of an animal, The Florida Legislature, accessed 2026-07-02, https://www.leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=0700-0799/0736/Sections/0736.0408.html

 - U.S. Pet Ownership Statistics, American Veterinary Medical Association, 2019, https://www.avma.org/resources-tools/reports-statistics/us-pet-ownership-statistics